Sue9104/web-manual/interface/translator-translation-management.md

 ## Overview

-All the projects, which user work as a translator, are displayed by project name, priority, deadline and item counts to translate.
+All the projects, which user work as a translator, are displayed with project name, priority, deadline and item counts to translate.
 Double click the project row will jump to these items.

 ![](/assets/translation_management.overview.png)